zhihou7/VCL_Pytorch/README.md

 The preliminary code for HICO-DET is already implemented.
 Next, I'll debug the code.
 Compared to the Code of Tensorflow, this version of code is easier to read.

+***Noticeably, this code can not achieve the performance produced by tensorflow code although I check the two repositories over and over agin.*** The Pytorch version can not converge as expected (It strangely does not converge in fact).
+[Here](https://discuss.pytorch.org/t/the-difference-between-tf-image-crop-and-resize-vs-torchvision-ops-roi-align/106825) is one of the difference between Pytorch and Tensorflow.
+If you are interested in this problem, feel free to contact me.

 ## Citation
 If you find our work useful in your research, please consider citing: